 The Storybook Train

 When the conductor has opened the door, all you have to do is hop into the characteristic red train coaches.
 An adult must always accompany children in the coach, since it may be a comforting feeling to have someone’s hand to hold during the journey.

 The narrator’s voice, the music, sounds, lighting, the fantastic tableaux and the atmosphere all combine to make this journey something that will touch the soul of everyone, large and small children alike.
-The Storybook Train has been realised by Marit Törnqvist, and is available in 12 languages.
-You can be guided along your journey in Swedish, Arabic, English, Finnish, French, Dutch, Italian, Japanese, Chinese, Russian, Spanish or German.
+The Storybook Train has been realised by Marit Törnqvist, and is available in 16 languages.
+You can be guided along your journey in Swedish, Arabic, English, Finnish, French, Dutch, Italian, Japanese, Chinese, Russian, Spanish, Estonian, German, Norwegian, Danish, and Polish.

 The train journey ends at Villa Villekulla.
 Here, at the home of the strongest girl in the world, you are free to play just as wildly as you like.
-Here you can ride Pippi’s horse, Old Man, ride the slides, play in Pippi’s kitchen, dress up, paint and draw, play hopscotch, and do lots of other fun things.
+Here you can ride Pippi’s horse, Old Man, ride the slide, play in Pippi’s kitchen, play hopscotch, and do lots of other fun things.